Easter Offensive: III Corps – An Lộc

 The climactic attack on An Lộc was launched on 14 May, when the North Vietnamese attacked directly into the teeth of the ARVN defense.
 The failed assault was described by Colonel Walt Ulmer, the 5th Division's senior advisor: "they were simply trying to pile on and pile on and pile on.
 They frittered away an awful lot of manpower."

 A relief effort had been launched by the 21st ARVN Division, but it never arrived at An Lộc.
 For three weeks the division crept northward along Highway 13 but it was held up by constant delaying actions by smaller PAVN forces.
 Although the division never reached its goal, it inadvertently supported the beleaguered city by eventually diverting almost all of the elements of the 7th PAVN Division from the fighting.

 Although North Vietnamese forces remained in the area and continued to shell An Lộc heavily, the impetus of their offensive was over.
 By 12 June, the last PAVN forces were driven from the city and its environs and over 1,000 ARVN wounded were evacuated.
 Slowly, the decimated North Vietnamese units faded away to the north and west as others covered their withdrawal.
 On 18 June, the headquarters of III Corps declared the siege to be over.
 The Saigon government claimed that 12,500 South Vietnamese soldiers had been killed or wounded at An Lộc.
 American sources claimed that 25,000 PAVN or NLF troops had been killed or wounded during the action, although those numbers could never be confirmed.

 II Corps – Kon Tum

-The objective of PAVN forces during the third phase of the Nguyen Hue Offensive was to seize the cities of Kon Tum and Pleiku, thereby overrunning the Central Highlands.
+The objective of PAVN forces during the third phase of the Easter Offensive was to seize the cities of Kontum and Pleiku, thereby overrunning the Central Highlands.
 This would then open the possibility of proceeding east to the coastal plains, splitting South Vietnam in two.
 The highlands offensive was preceded by VC diversionary operations that opened on 5 April in coastal Bình Định Province, which aimed at closing Highway 1, seizing several ARVN firebases, and diverting South Vietnamese forces from operations further west.
-North Vietnamese forces, under the command of Lieutenant General Hoàng Minh Thảo, commander of the B-3 Front, included the 320th and 2nd PAVN Divisions in the highlands and the 3rd PAVN Division in the lowlands – approximately 50,000 men.
+North Vietnamese forces, under the command of Lieutenant General Hoàng Minh Thảo, commander of the B-3 Front, included the PAVN 320th and 2nd Divisions in the highlands and the 3rd Division in the lowlands – approximately 50,000 men.